deanishe/alfred-workflow/docs/guide/serialization.rst

 There are 3 built-in, pre-configured serializers:

-- :class:`cpickle <workflow.workflow.CPickleSerializer>` — the default serializer
+- :class:`cpickle <workflow.workflow.PickleSerializer>` — the default serializer
-  for both cached and stored data, with very good support for native Python data types;
+  for both cached and stored data, with support for native Python data types;
-- :class:`pickle <workflow.workflow.PickleSerializer>` — a more flexible, but
-  much slower alternative to ``cpickle``; and
 - :class:`json <workflow.workflow.JSONSerializer>` — a very common data format,
   but with limited support for native Python data types.